Dan Coats: U.S. Senate (1988–1998; 2011–2016)

+Coats defeated Democratic U.S. Representative Brad Ellsworth by a 15-point margin to return to the Senate.
+Coats became the senior senator from Indiana after Richard Lugar lost a challenge in the 2012 Republican primary election and subsequently was not re-elected to the Senate in 2012.
+Coats served the remainder of his term with Democrat Joe Donnelly.

+Counselor (1998–2001)

 Coats worked as special counsel member in the firm Verner, Liipfert, Bernhard, McPherson and Hand in 2000 and 2001.
 In 2001, Coats was reportedly one of George W. Bush's top choices to be secretary of defense, a job eventually given to Donald Rumsfeld who had previously held the post under President Gerald Ford.

+US Ambassador to Germany (2001–2005)

-From August 15, 2001, to February 28, 2005, Coats was United States ambassador to Germany.
+From August 15, 2001, to February 28, 2005, Coats was George W. Bush's ambassador to Germany.
 As ambassador during the lead-up to the Iraq War, he unsuccessfully pressured the Government of Germany led by Chancellor Gerhard Schröder not to oppose the war, threatening worsened U.S. relations with Germany.
 As Ambassador he also played a critical role in establishing robust relations with then opposition leader Angela Merkel, who approved the Iraq war, and in the construction of a new United States Embassy in the heart of Berlin next to the Brandenburg Gate.